Hormone therapy is the use of hormones in medical treatment. It may suppose testosterone, HGH, estrogen, or some other synthetic hormones.

 The most general classes of hormone therapy are oncologic hormone therapy, hormone replacement therapy (for menopause), testosterone replacement therapy (TRT), and oral contraceptive pills transgender hormone therapy.

-The types of hormone therapy used in our clinic are listed below:
+Types of hormone therapy used in our clinic:

 - Hormone replacement therapy (or HRT)